ascott3312/github.io-learning-journal-/README1.md

 - [ ]  this is an incomplete item

 ##### Example of Table in Markdown
-Markdown | Examples
+First Header | Second Header
 ------------ | -------------
-Table | Extendend Syntax
+Content from cell 1 | Content from cell 2
-Bold | Basic Syntax
+Content in the first column | Content in the second column